Skip to content

 \[ \text { posterior } \propto \text { likelihood } \times \text { prior }\\ p(\alpha,\beta,\sigma \mid y) \propto p(y \mid \alpha,\beta,\sigma) p(\alpha,\beta,\sigma) \]

 The priors also need to be defined as distributions.
 Here you need to carefully consider encode what you know as a distribution.
-As an example, for gas milage I know that recent cars have a mpg between 10 and 40 (source).
+As an example, for gas mileage I know that recent cars have a mpg between 10 and 40 (source).
 Our model probably won't be able to explain everything, so my prior for the intercept \(\alpha\) will be a normal distribution with mean 25 and standard deviation 15: \(N(25,15)\).
 We need to set priors for every coefficient in \(\beta\) and the standard deviation \(\sigma\) of our probabilistic model as well.

 What do you do if you have no clue on how to set your priors?
 I don't like cars enough to be an expert.
 We can say that we have no clue by using very uninformative priors (also known as flat or diffuse priors).
 An example would be a very wide uniform distribution like \(U(-10^{99},10^{99})\).